The sun's out, and it's too hot to work.

 Madison, St Paul's

-Perched on the penthouse spot of One New Change, Madison – right by St.Paul’s – has gasp-inducing views of the City and stays open all year round, in case you're a whatever-the-weather sort.
+Perched on the penthouse spot of One New Change, Madison – right by St.Paul’s – has gasp-inducing views of the City, making it one of the best rooftop bars in London and stays open all year round, in case you're a whatever-the-weather sort.
 (Weirdo.)

 Rooftop Terrace One, New Change, EC4M 9AF.
 For more information, visit madisonlondon.net